Don't Deduct That Haircut Just Yet: Tax Court Has Rejected Such Claims

 In addition to hair and makeup expenses, Trump has "written off costs related to residences and aircraft that many would consider personal expenses," as NPR reported.

 But the idea of claiming thousands of dollars on your federal taxes for common expenses such as makeup and hair care has resonated with many people.
-While the deductions are small compared with some of the other findings in the tax documents, they're also instructive, says Avi Asher-Schapiro of Thomson Reuters Foundation News.
+While the deductions are small compared with some of the other findings in the Trump tax documents, they're also instructive, says Avi Asher-Schapiro of Thomson Reuters Foundation News.

 "It really illustrates how easy it is for rich people to manipulate their tax burden, & pay less than us," Asher-Schapiro said via Twitter.
 "Trump's haircuts are a business expense ... but not my entire rent when I work from home."